What are the different types of stone?

 Natural Stone Sealers

-All natural stone should be sealed prior to installation as well as incorporated in your maintenance plan.
+All natural stone should be sealed prior to installation, and sealing should be incorporated into your maintenance plan.
 Because natural stone is porous, it is necessary to use a penetrating sealer.
-Such penetrating products fill the pits and voids and actually become an integral part of the floor itself.
+Such penetrating products fill the pits and voids of the stone and actually become an integral part of the floor itself.
 The primary purpose of sealing is to provide protection to the natural stone itself.
 Ordinary dirt and soil are sealed out of the floor as if all pits and voids have been filled and sealed.
 They are held on the surface where they can easily be removed.
 Natural stone floors properly sealed and finished are easy to clean and maintain.
 Marble floor should not be sealed until the surface is thoroughly cleaned and dried.

 After installation, the entire application (grout included) should be sealed again, thus protecting both the stone and grout from color damage.
-Depending on the sealer, location and use, how often the area should be sealed may vary.
+Depending on the sealer, location, and use, the number of times you need to seal in a given time frame may vary.
 It is very important to seal your natural stone to protect against dirt penetration and stains.